ijisol/mozip/README.md

 ## Install

 Mozip is published in the npm registry as [mozip].
-Install using the npm CLI (`npm install mozip`), or download a tarball or a ZIP file (created by this, of course) from [the latest release].
+Install using your package manager (e.g. `npm install mozip`), or download a tarball/ZIP file from [the latest release].

 [mozip]: https://www.npmjs.com/package/mozip
 [the latest release]: https://github.com/ijisol/mozip/releases